-A Vanderbilt expert sets the record straight on common misconceptions about multiple sclerosis.
+A Vanderbilt expert sets the record straight on common misconceptions about MS.

-There are many myths and misconceptions lurking around multiple sclerosis.
-Vanderbilt University Medical Center’s Harold Moses Jr., M.D., addressed six myths surrounding the disease.
+There are many misconceptions lurking around multiple sclerosis (MS).
+We asked Dr. Harold Moses, Jr. of the Vanderbilt Multiple Sclerosis Center to address six myths surrounding the disease.

 1. Multiple sclerosis is a terminal illness.